Sermon Podcast Audio

 The Bible and Refugees

 Look, I know we have been hearing about this issue of immigration and refugees all over in the news, facebook, and many other places talking about this hot political topic.
-But I’m not asking us to get into the ins and outs of the political debate, saying that one party is right and the other is
+But I’m not asking us to get into the ins and outs of the political debate, saying that one party is right and the other is wrong, or pointing fingers and blaming one another.
+All I am asking is for us to look at what the Bible says about refugees.

 What does God say to do about this crisis on our hands?
 What does God say about how to treat, care for, and love refugees?
 As followers of Christ, this should be the first place we go to find answers on issues like this.
 Hopefully, this can give us some ideas or answers on how to respond as the body of Christ.